-During the first quarter of 2012, operating income and margin decreased by \$3 million and 240 basis points, respectively, as compared to the sam period in 2011.
-The decrease in operating income and margin is primarily due to higher restructuring charges recorded in the current period unfavorable sales volume and mix on certain defense programs, start up costs of new emergent operations, and product development an qualification investments.
-The cost savings generated by our restructuring activities are expected to benefit our results in the second half of th year.
+During the first guarter of 2012, operating income and margin decreased by \$3 million and 240 basis points, respectively, as compared to the same period in 2011.
+The decrease in operating income and margin is primarily due to higher restructuring charges recorded in the current period, unfavorable sales volume and mix on certain defense programs, start up costs of new emergent operations, and product development and gualification investments.
+The cost savings generated by our restructuring activities are expected to benefit our results in the second half of the year.